GeorgePreece/GeorgePreece.github.io/_posts/2022-01-28-dependency-injection.md

 layout: "article"

 title: "Dependency Injection"
-description: >
-    Learn how to apply an inversion of control using dependency injection
+description: "Learn how to apply an inversion of control using dependency injection"
 author: George Preece
 category: article
 tags: development